 \subsection{Our use scenario}

-As described in section 1.1 our use case was an oil field with lots of ducts wells and risers.
+As described in section 1.1, our application was an oil field with lots of ducts, wells and risers.
 All of them are static lines defined by point sets.
-We wanted visual quality, without aliasing and with the tubes visible from any distance.
-Our technique fitted this use case, as we provide good visual quality by having a refined geometry by regulating the LOD according to the camera distance, and we adjust the tube's radius so it never disappear and the there is no noticeable aliasing.
-The need for the small pre-processing is a small drawback that we could not avoid.
+We wanted visual quality, without aliasing, and with the tubes visible from any distance.
+Our technique fit this application well, as we provided good visual quality by having a refined geometry through regulating the LOD according to the camera distance.
+We also adjusted the tube's radius so it never disappeared, and the there is no noticeable aliasing.
+The need for a small amount of pre-processing is a minor drawback that we could not avoid.

 \subsection{Other use scenarios}

-In a scenario that the point sets are animated through time our technique may not be suitable.
-If the points` animation is defined by a discreet set of keyframes, and there will be no blending between them, then our technique can be used with a pre-processing of each keyframe.
+In a scenario where the point sets are animated through time, our technique may not be suitable.
+If the points’ animation is defined by a discrete set of keyframes, and no blending is required, then our technique can be used with a pre-processing of each keyframe.
 Since our pre-processing is very small, and the amount of data generated is in the same order of magnitude as the point set itself, our technique might provide a good solution.
 However, if there is a continuous animation by a time function or interpolation, then our technique cannot be applied.

-In most of the use scenarios, as opposed from our case, the tubes should be culled with the distance.
+In most of the scenarios, different from our case, the tubes should be culled with the distance.
 In such cases, the minimum radius of the tube should not be arbitrary and fixed so that the tube cross section occupies 1 pixel.
-Also, the tubes` transparency should increase proportionally to the radius correction.
+Also, the tubes’ transparency should increase proportionally to the radius correction.
 The transparency should reach maximum when the tube is supposed to be culled by the distance.
-If this transparency regulation is not used, there will be a disproportion between the tubes and the rest of the geometry nearby when viewed from far away.
+If this transparency regulation is not used, there will be a disproportion effect between the tubes and the rest of the geometry nearby when viewed from far away.

 \subsection{Older Hardware}

 The main limitation of our technique is that it is only compatible with DirectX 11/OpenGL 4 video cards.
-One might think of implementing it through Geometry Instancing for older cards support.
-It works, but there’s a main issue with the rasterizer performance.
-Level-of-Detail control through Geometry Instancing is not as flexible as the new pipeline and if the application starts to create too many sub-pixels triangles the rasterizer starts to be the main bottleneck of the program due to overshading.
+One might think of implementing it through Geometry Instancing for support of older cards.
+It works to a degree, but there are issues with the rasterizer performance.
+Level-of-Detail control through Geometry Instancing is not as flexible as with the new pipeline, and if the application starts to create too many sub-pixel triangles, the rasterizer acts as the main bottleneck of the program due to overshading.

 \vspace{24pt} \noindent\textbf{Acknowledgments.}\small \quad This work is funded by Petrobras, Brazilian Oil \& Gas Company.
 Alberto Raposo also thanks FAPERJ for the individual support granted (\#E-26/102.273/2009).